 There is a study room on the first and on the third floor.
 These rooms are always open.
 The room on the third floor is currently not furnished.

 An eduroam access point was installed in the study room on the first floor in the beginning of 2023 as part of a pilot project.

 The billiard room is on the second floor.
 Please respect the peace and quiet of your fellow residents and do not play in the room after 22:00.

 Assembly Hall #

 The assembly hall is the large room on the 3rd floor of the dormitory.
-The room may only be used for the general assembly.
+The room is used for the general assembly in some semesters.
 The key for the room is held by the house speakers.

 Party Room (Wohnheimtreff) #

 The Wohnheimtreff is located at the end of the hallway in the basement.
 We furnished and designed this room ourselves as a place for parties, board game evenings, movie nights, etc.

 The room includes a bar operated by the student self-administration from which we sell drinks at student-friendly prices 😉.
 Many of the regular events that we organize for the dorm take place here.
 You can find upcoming events here.